 You can also ask the minister to visit during a long illness or as life is ending.
 This can often be a source of comfort, strength and help to a family.
 Before you make any plans or decisions it is important that you engage a reputable Funeral Director who will guide you through the sometimes complex arrangements that need to be made.
 It is the job of the Funeral Director to act as the link between you and the Minister, as well as make any of the necessary bookings for the Church service or the Crematorium or Cemetery.

 The Minister will make arrangements to meet with you to discuss the content of the funeral service after all parties have agreed the date, time and venue.
 Things you will need to think about will include hymns, readings and the content of the tribute.
-Should the family so wish, we can offer to record the service and display any photos on the Church screens.
+Should the family so wish, we can offer to record the service, play requested music and display any photos on the Church screens.
 The Minister will be happy to guide you through these arrangements.

 If you have any question on any of the above Life events then please contact the Minister